 - Lifestyle diversity: People lead various lifestyles outside of work that influence their professional life.

-- Brand and reputation diversity: Some companies are more inclusive in their hiring practices and assembling diverse teams, which often attracts more diverse employees and clients.
+- Brand and reputation diversity: Some companies are more inclusive in their hiring practices and creating teams, which can help attract more diverse employees and clients.

 6 ways to promote workforce diversity

-Understanding how your business promotes workforce diversity and inclusion helps attract talent from different backgrounds.
-Use these tips to promote workforce diversity within your company:
+Promoting workforce diversity and inclusion can help your business attract talent from different backgrounds.
+Here are six tips on how to promote workforce diversity within your company:

 1. Educate your hiring team

-When you’re recruiting a diverse group of people, it’s important to let your company’s managers understand your diversity hiring goals.
+If you want to recruit a diverse group of people, it’s important to let your company’s managers understand your hiring goals.
 Start by assessing how diverse your current workforce is.
 One way to do this is through employee surveys.

 After measuring diversity at your company, set up cultural and sensitivity training, then perform a company-wide evaluation to identify areas that need improvement.
-Once you receive this feedback, you’ll better understand how to improve your current hiring processes.
+Once you receive this feedback, you can better understand how to improve your current hiring processes.

 2. Implement diversity policies

-Every business should generally have a company policy regarding diversity to protect its employees and owners.
-Consider updating current policies or creating new policies that pertain to recruitment, promotions, performance evaluations and hiring.
+Every business should have a company policy regarding diversity to help protect its employees and owners.
+Consider updating your current policies or creating new ones that pertain to recruitment, promotions, performance evaluations and hiring.